KeithBautista/RCRaceReady/README.md

 - [AWS](https://aws.amazon.com/)
 - was used to host the static files and media<br>

+## Creating the Django app

+1. Go to the Code Institute Gitpod Full Template [Template](https://github.com/Code-Institute-Org/gitpod-full-template)
+2. Click on Use This Template
+3. Once the template is available in your repository click on Gitpod
+4. When the image for the template and the Gitpod are ready open a new terminal to start a new Django App
+5. Install Django and gunicorn: pip3 install django gunicorn
+6. Install supporting database libraries dj_database_url and psycopg2 library: pip3 install dj_database_url psycopg2
+7. Create file for requirements: in the terminal window type pip freeze --local > requirements.txt
+8. Create project: in the terminal window type django-admin startproject your_project_name
+9. Create app: in the terminal window type python3 manage.py startapp your_app_name
+10. Add app to the list of installed apps in settings.py file: you_app_name
+11. Migrate changes: in the terminal window type python3 manage.py migrate
+12. Run the server to test if the app is installed, in the terminal "The install worked successfully!
+Congratulations!"

 ## Deployment of This Project

 - This site was deployed by completing the following steps: